Timmy-the-nobody/Timmy-the-nobody/README.md

 <p align="center">I'm a passionate developer who love computer science, graphic design, and more globally learning and creating new things.

-<p align="center">My first approach with programming was on a sandbox game called Garry's Mod, during these years I gained a lot of experience in programming (especially in Lua) and I realized that this was my thing.
+<p align="center">My first approach to programming was on a sandbox game called Garry's Mod.
+Over the years spent on this game, I gained a lot of experience in programming (especially in Lua) and realized that it was my thing.

 <p align="center">I created several mods there, some of them published on an addon selling platform named gmodstore, but I spent most of my time on GMod working for communities as a freelancer.